z669016/mybooks/README.md

 ### Domain model
-The domain model started simple: a BOOK has an identity (an ISBN-number of course), some attributes, a set of KEYWORDS, one or more FORMATS, one or more AUTHORs, and each author uses some websites for additional publicity and blogs.
+The domain model started simple: a BOOK has an identity (an ISBN-number of course), some attributes, a set of KEYWORDS, one or more FORMATS, one or more AUTHOR, and each author uses some websites for additional publicity and blogs.

 Well, trying to retrieve data from EPUB books and mapping it into the domain model, wasn't that straight forward.
 As said, the identity had different formats, it was certainly not always and ISBN-number, and even when a UUID was used